Peguy Luyindula

-Guy Luyindula Makanda (born 25 May 1979), known as Peguy Luyindula, is a French former professional footballer who played as a forward.
+Guy Luyindula Makanda (born 25 May 1979), known as Peguy Luyindula, is a former professional footballer who played as a forward.
+Born in Zaire, he represented France at international level.

 Club career

 Early career

 Luyindula began his career at Niort joining at the age of 18.
 In his first professional season scored eight goals where he caught the eye of Strasbourg.
 He joined Strasbourg in 1998 and went on to score 19 league goals in 85 matches.
 Luyindula also helped Strasbourg in capturing the 2001 Coupe de France.
 On 2 February 2000, he scored a hattrick as Strasbourg beat Lyon.
 During this time he earned a reputation as one of the hottest prospects in French football.

 Lyon

 Luyindula continued his progress up the football ladder after coming to the attention of French giants Lyon.
 In January 2002 he completed a £5.5 million transfer to Lyon and continued his good form scoring 6 goals and helping Lyon win the French league.
 He remained at Lyon for the next two season winning two more league championships.
 He had his most productive season in 2003–04 as he scored 16 league goals helping Lyon to the Ligue 1 title.
 On 24 May 2004, he scored the third goal in a 3–0 win against Lille which secured the championship.